A+| A| A-|

 Total Comprehensive Income attributable to:

-In terms of capacity utilization, clinkerization unit of your Company was able to utilize 76% of its installed capacity as against 75.93% during the FY 2022-23.
+In terms of capacity utilization, clinkerization unit of your Company was able to utilize 36% of its installed capacity as against 76% during the FY 2024-25.
 M/s.
-Star Cement Meghalaya Limited has fully utilized its capacity during the FY 2023-24 like FY 2022-23 On consolidated basis clinkerization units was fully utilized its capacity during the FY 2023-24 and 97.20% utilisation in FY 2022-23.
+Star Cement Meghalaya Limited has utilized 82% of its installed capacity during the FY 2024-25 as against more than 100% during FY 2023-24.
+On consolidated basis clinkerization units utilized 51% of its installed capacity during the FY 2024-25 and fully utilized in FY 2023-24.

-Similarly, your Company has been able to achieve sales volume of 44,04,208 MT of Cement as against 40,13,643 MT. during the previous financial year.
+Similarly, your Company has been able to achieve sales volume of 46,51,326 MT. of Cement as against 44,04,208 MT. during the previous financial year.

 UPCOMING/NEW PROJECTS

-The Company has successfully commenced commercial production on April 21, 2024, from its' New Clinker Line of 3.3 MTPA Capacity situated at Lumshnong, Meghalaya.
-Company's 12.5 MW WHRB projects in Lumshnong is underway.
-The 2 MTPA Cement Grinding unit of the Company's subsidiary M/s Star Cement North East Limited at Sonapur, Assam has started its commercial operation on the 12th Day of March, 2024.
-Star Cement North East Limited, a subsidiary Company's project for 2 MTPA cement plant in Silchar with Railway sliding is in progress.
-Upon completion of the projects overall strength and position of your Company in cement market will be improved.
+During the year your Company has successfully commenced commercial production on April 21, 2024, from its' New Clinker Line of 3.3 MTPA Capacity situated at Lumshnong, Meghalaya and successfully commissioned its 12.5 MW WHR projects.
+Star Cement North East Limited, a subsidiary Company's project for 2 MTPA cement plant in Silchar with Railway siding is in progress and is expected to be commissioned by FY 26.
+Another grinding unit of 2 MTPA at Upper Assam location is in pipeline.
+Upon completion of the projects, the overall capacity of cement will increase to 11.7 MTPA.

 DIVIDEND

-The Board of Directors of your company, after considering holistically the requirement of funds for Company's and its subsidiary's upcoming projects at Lumshnong and Silchar and the relevant circumstances has decided that it would be prudent, not to recommend any Final Dividend for the Financial Year 2023-24 (Previous year NIL).
+The Board of Directors of your company, after considering holistically the requirement of funds for Company's and its subsidiary's upcoming projects at Jorhat and Silchar and the relevant circumstances has decided that it would be prudent not to recommend any Final Dividend for the FY 2024-25 (PY NIL).

 INDIAN ECONOMY AND OUTLOOK - AT A GLANCE